Missing links prediction: comparing machine learning with physics-rooted approaches: Setting up the framework

 the \emph{False Positives Rate} (FPR) as

 the \emph{Jaccard Index} (JI) as

 and the \emph{Accuracy} (ACC) as

 In words, the TPR accounts for the percentage of missing links that are correctly identified as such, the JI enriches the picture provided by the TPR by accounting for the number of false positives too and the ACC accounts for the percentage of correctly identified links, be they missing or non-existent.

-Lastly, the \emph{Area Under the Receiver Operating Curve} (AUROC) is defined as the area under the curve obtained upon scattering the TPR versus the FPR as the list of links ranked in decreasing order of the chosen score is gone through and quantifies the extent to which a given link prediction algorithm performs better than a random one - that flips a coin to classify each non-observed link either as non-existent or missing.\\
+Lastly, the \emph{Area Under the Receiver Operating Curve} (AUROC) is defined as the area under the curve obtained upon scattering the TPR versus the FPR as the list of links ranked in decreasing order of the chosen score is gone through and quantifies the extent to which a given link prediction algorithm performs better than a random one - that flips a coin to classify each non-observed link either as non-existent or missing. { A complementary index is the \emph{Area Under the Precision-Recall Curve} (AUPRC) \cite{polanco_drugdisease_2025}, defined as the area under the curve obtained upon scattering the \emph{Positive Predictive Value} (PPV), defined as

+versus the TPR as the list of links ranked in decreasing order of the chosen score is gone through and quantifying the likelihood that a predictive positive is, indeed, a true one.}